Emilio-Lence/Mulholland-Group-Protocols/Software/AMBER/README.md

 [Here](http://ambermd.org/tutorials/) is a link to the AMBER tutorials

-//Where to find AMBER executables
+#Where to find AMBER executables

 Curie:
 (CPU, parallel, serial): 	/users/chmwvdk/amber12